UBC-DSCI/rudaux/notes/LITTLEST-JUPYTERHUB-NOTES.md

 This document details process changes that diverge from the instructions given in the [Littlest Jupyterhub](http://tljh.jupyter.org/en/latest/) setup instructions given by Jupyter.

+## Passwords/Accounts

+* The documentation is unclear on this, but you should enter the password you wish to use during your FIRST login; the docs make it appear as though you will be prompted to enter your password after you login, but this is not the case

 ## Security Groups

 **ERROR:**